TritonDataCenter/sdc-docker/docs/api/commands/kill.md

 - `SIGXCPU`
 - `SIGXFSZ`

-Please contact Joyent support or file a ticket if you discover any additional divergence.
+Please file a ticket if you discover any additional divergence.

 ## Related

 - [`docker stop`](../commands/stop.md) as in `docker stop $(docker ps -a -q)`
-- [`sdc-stopmachine`](https://apidocs.joyent.com/cloudapi/#StopMachine) and `POST /my/machines/:id?action=stop` in CloudAPI
+- [`sdc-stopmachine`](https://apidocs.tritondatacenter.com/cloudapi/#StopMachine) and `POST /my/machines/:id?action=stop` in CloudAPI